simpler-one/node.state-machine/README.md

 Note: Current version is beta.

+Diligent developer, is it your work to create state machine from scratch or take care of poor state machine?
+Let's be lazy.

 ## What?
  Finite state machine for JavaScript and TypeScript.

 ## Why?
- - Simple: easy to learn usage and provide shorter codes
+ - Simple: easy to understand usage and provide shorter codes
  - Generic typing: states, actions and optional params
  - Rich object state: user defined class can be state
  - State with life-cycle: create/dispose